Who is Liable in a Lane-Change Car Accident

 Establishing fault is usually the first thing that people want to do after getting into a car crash.
 But usually, the fault is harder to establish than one might think.
 You may ask “was a blinker used?” or “was someone speeding?”
-In lane-changing accidents, variables such as speed, blinker use, distance, distraction, or negligence can come into play when determining liability.
+In a lane-change car accident, variables such as speed, blinker use, distance, distraction, or negligence can come into play when determining liability.

 According to Findlaw, a negligence claim in a lane-changing accident would include elements such as: